Wilco: Departure from Reprise Records and Yankee Hotel Foxtrot (2001–2002)

 The Marina Towers in Chicago are depicted on the cover of Yankee Hotel Foxtrot.

 Shortly after the recording sessions for Mermaid Avenue Vol. II, Wilco purchased a studio on Irving Park Road in Chicago, which they named the Wilco Loft.
 The band recorded tracks in the studio in early 2000 for a fourth studio album.
 In May 2000, Jeff Tweedy requested to perform with Jim O'Rourke at a festival in Chicago; Tweedy was a fan of O'Rourke's Bad Timing.
 O'Rourke introduced Tweedy to drummer Glenn Kotche, and the trio enjoyed working together so much that they decided to record an album as a side project named Loose Fur.
 Wilco had recorded an entire album of music at this point, but Tweedy was unhappy with the drum parts.
 He enjoyed Kotche's contributions to Loose Fur so much that Tweedy brought him into the studio to re-record some demos.
 Some believe that Tweedy sought to make Wilco sound like Loose Fur after officially replacing Ken Coomer with Kotche in January 2001.

 Although Bennett sought to be the mixer and engineer for Yankee Hotel Foxtrot, Tweedy was unsure of Bennett's abilities compared to O'Rourke.
 Tweedy and Bennett frequently argued over whether the album should be accessible to a general listener, or attempt to cover new musical ground.
 Unbeknownst to Bennett, Tweedy invited O'Rourke to remix "I Am Trying to Break Your Heart", and the results impressed the other band members—even Bennett.
 Tensions grew between Bennett and O'Rourke because Bennett wanted to mix every song on the album.
 O'Rourke cut the contributions of other members on several of the songs; some songs, such as "Poor Places", only featured the Loose Fur trio.
+O'Rourke would later claim he replaced no parts, though he does admit to recording additional "bridge" sections with the trio in order to accommodate his and Tweedy's arrangement tweaks done to the tracks during the mixing process.
+He specifically mentioned "Poor Places" as the most affected song on the album, though he only credits the final section as the work of Loose Fur, excluding the noise which he credits to Bennett.
 The album was completed in 2001, and Bennett was dismissed from the band immediately afterwards.
 The recording of the album was documented by Sam Jones and released in 2002 as the film I Am Trying to Break Your Heart: A Film About Wilco.

 Time Warner, which owned Warner Bros.
 Records, merged with America Online in 2001, leading to more pressure on Warner's record labels to cut costs.
 Over 600 employees of Warner Music Group were fired, including Howie Klein, the president of Reprise Records.